elena5875/Restaurant_Django/README.md

   Submit button: When the user clicks the submit button, it should automatically store the data to django admin
      and at the same time create a mock email stating that the reservation has been successful.

+I was able to address all the issues that I have mentioned earlier in my work and now the website is working properly both in the django admin site and also in the main website.

 # Credits